jonico/core/README.txt

 About CollabNet
 ---------------
 CollabNet leads the industry in Agile application lifecycle management (Agile ALM) in the Cloud.
-The CollabNet TeamForge™ ALM platform, CollabNet Subversion software configuration management (SCM) solution, and ScrumWorks® project and program management software enable teams using any environment, methodology, and technology to increase productivity by up to 50% and to reduce the cost of software development by up to 80%.
+The CollabNet TeamForgeâ„¢ ALM platform, CollabNet Subversion software configuration management (SCM) solution, and ScrumWorksÂ® project and program management software enable teams using any environment, methodology, and technology to increase productivity by up to 50% and to reduce the cost of software development by up to 80%.
 The company also offers training, including Certified ScrumMaster training,